-Tell us about your concer ns We will invite you to a meeting to discuss them We will decide whether your child needs SEN support If you think your child might have SEN, the first person you should tell is your child's teacher who will meet with you and discuss strategies to support your child in class.
+Tell us about your concern s We will invite you to a meeting to discuss them We will decide whether your child needs SEN support have SEN, the first person you should tell is your child's teacher who will meet with you and discuss strategies to support your child in class.
 In the first instance, we will use Quality First Teaching to support your child.
-We will meet with you to discuss your concerns and try to get a better understanding of what your child's strengths and difficulties are.
+Following this, if concerns We will meet with you to discuss your concerns and try to get a better understanding of what your child's strengths and difficulties are.
 Together we will decide what outcomes to seek for your child and agree on next steps.
+We will make a note of what's been discussed and add this to your child's record.
 If we decide that your child needs SEN support, we will formally notify you in writing and your child will be added to the school's SEND register.